 Bleaching For the Second Time

 When one bleaching treatment doesn’t work, you might think about bleaching your hair again the second time.
 While the harmful effects of bleaching are known to many who have tried it, some still risk getting their hair bleached one more time to achieve the desired results.
 We have come to the essential part of this article—all about bleaching hair for the second time.
-We will lay out questions about second-time bleaching, including their answers and further explanations.
+We will ask questions about second-time bleaching, including their answers and further explanations.

 Is Hair Healthy Enough to Bleach Again?

-Will My Hair Fall Out if I Bleach it Twice?
+Will My Hair Fall Out if I Bleach It Twice?

 How Long Should I Wait Before Bleaching Hair Again?